Why Communication Is the Key

 Make sure that the person who obtains the metric knows exactly what it means for your company and how to interpret it.
 He or she is the leading force, deciding if the statistics collected will actually end up benefiting and growing your company or will stay as a bunch of expensive numbers on a list.

 So to make sure the wanted results are achieved, communicate your end goal and the appropriate methods of achieving it to the one responsible for making a decision on enhancing your business with the information provided.
-Following described three steps will allow you to convey messages much more efficiently while sparing your time, money and nerves.
+The following described three steps will allow you to convey messages much more efficiently while sparing your time, money and nerves.